leostera/reason-design-patterns/patterns/1-module-1-thing.md

 Reason too: it guides our modules to focus on one datatype at a time.

-IMO this approach works very well in combination with the [Interface First](#interface-first) approach to implementing these modules, since it makes them very loosely coupled by default, and thus possibly more reusable.
+IMO this approach works very well in combination with the [Interface First](interface-first.md) approach to implementing these modules, since it makes them very loosely coupled by default, and thus possibly more reusable.